 * Saw Windows curly single quote, high ASCII 0x92 immediately after ”more efficient.
 I think it is a relatively new term that” (character position XXX).
 Should replace with '

-An accurate transcript is the beginning of a good captioned job; following these guidelines ensures the transcript will work with our automated captioning process.
+An accurate transcript is the beginning of a good captioned submission; following these guidelines ensures the transcript will work with our automated captioning process.
 Once your transcript is properly formatted, save the file as a UTF-8 .TXT file, and resubmit the request.